 It’s the fix you need to give your week an early taste-lift, and finally give Tuesdays something to smile about.

 *Your first plate of our 3 traditional street food tacos is £1 when you order at least one other dish from the street food or bigger food menu.
-Offer doesn’t apply to Baja tacos or Specials.
+Offer doesn’t apply to Baja tacos, Market treats or Specials.
 One £1 plate per person.
 Not available to takeaway.
-Available on Tuesdays in January 2017.
+Available on Tuesdays until further notice.

 As Mexico’s most life affirming celebration approaches, we’re offering you all a chance to raise a toast to loved ones and legends of the past with free tequila and tacos in all of our restaurants on the 1st and 2nd November.
 To grab yours, just head to www.wahaca.co.uk/raise-a-toast and sign up for a voucher to use at your closest Wahaca, then head to here to book yourself a table.